zachhannum/the-word-of-iron/manuscript/chapter_3.md

 The man next to Lord Gareth, surly with age, said, “You underestimate the length of time that would be required to evacuate the city.
 It’s going to take days to mobilize tens of thousands of people and funnel them through the passage.”

 While the leaders of Valla bickered, Rykker shuffled over towards where Len was standing.
-"Er---this feels as if we've walked into something."
+"Er—this feels as if we've walked into something."

 Len's hard face softened slightly.
 "Yes, I suppose you have no idea what's going on, do you?"